 About Our Town

-Murrumbateman, with its close proximity to Canberra and Yass, is no longer a village, it is a town.
-The NSW State government and Yass Valley Council are progressing growth plans for a population of 10,000 (up from the 2021 census population of 3607).
+Murrumbateman was proclaimed a village in March 1885.
+With its close proximity to Canberra and Yass, it is now becoming a town.
+The NSW State government and Yass Valley Council are progressing growth plans for a population of 10,000 in Murrumbateman (up from the 2021 census population of 3607), and 20,000 in Yass.

-Turn left or right off the Highway and you will see rural residential lifestyle estates with large blocks who’s owners have embraced the rural lifestyle, with features including gardens, orchards and vineyards.
-Many owners have horses, sheep, goats, cattle or alpacas.
+Turn left or right off the Highway to see rural residential lifestyle estates, homes on arge blocks residents embraced the rural lifestyle, with large gardens, orchards and vineyards.
+Many owners also keep animal such as horses, sheep, goats, cattle or alpacas.

-At the top of South Street, within the historic Murrumbateman Bush Cemetery there is a large water reservoir tank featuring a magnificent artwork of Gang Gangs, Golden Sun Moth, rare flora and fauna found in critically endangered box gum grassy woodland..
+Turn up South Street and stop at the historic Murrumbateman Bush Cemetery and see the magnificent artwork on a large water reservoir – it features Gang Gangs, Golden Sun Moth, rare flora and fauna of a critically endangered box gum grassy woodland within the Cemetery.

-The Murrumbateman area is famous for its boutique vineyards and cellar door wines, which are the heart of the Canberra district’s ‘cool climate’ wine region.
-There are more than 20 vineyards within our local region.
-Other attractions include chocolatiers, alpaca experiences, wood-fired pizzas, mushroom growers, mead and honey sellers.
-A new walking and cycling trail traverses throughout Murrumbateman to get to many of these venues.
+Murrumbateman is famous for its boutique vineyards and cellar door wines – they are the heart of the Canberra district’s ‘cool climate’ wine region.
+There are more than 20 vineyards in this region and other attractions include chocolatiers, alpaca experiences, wood-fired pizzas, mushroom growers, mead and honey sellers.
+The Winery Trail is a walking/cycling path that traverses throughout Murrumbateman to get to many of these venues.

 History

-Prior to European occupation the local Aboriginal population was and still is the Ngunnawal first nations people.
-They have walked through this area for thousands of years and made special marks upon country.
+The Ngunnawal first nations people walked through this area for thousands of years and made special marks upon country.
+Our locals are the Onerwal Aboriginal Land Council.

-In 1821 the explorer Hamilton Hume and his party became the first Europeans to reach the Yass Plains.
-Hume returned with William Hovell in 1824 on an expedition to Port Phillip Bay.
-Hume later returned to Yass and bought ‘Cooma Cottage’ in 1839, it was built by Henry O’Brien in 1827.
+Europeans first reached the Yass Plains in 1821, explorer Hamilton Hume and his party.
+In 1824 Hume returned with William Hovell while on an expedition to Port Phillip Bay.
+Hume later returned to Yass and bought ‘Cooma Cottage’ in 1839, previously built by Henry O’Brien in 1827.

 Settlers followed the explorers.
-They brought flocks of sheep and sought good grazing land.
+They were looking for good grazing land for their flocks of sheep.
 By 1825 a bush track joined the Goulburn and Yass Plains.
-Gold was discovered in the area in the 1850s.
-It was found near Nanama (now Nanima), east of Morumbateman (now Murrumbateman).
-In 1861 gold was a very small operation and there were about 18 Europeans and 30 Chinese working the Nanima field.
+Gold was discovered in the area in the 1850s – found near Nanama (now Nanima), east of Morumbateman (now Murrumbateman).
+In 1861 gold was a very small operation with about 18 Europeans and 30 Chinese working the Nanima field.

-In 1882 an important figure in Australia’s wool industry, Sir Walter Merriman, was born in the district.
+In 1882 Walter Merriman was born at Ravensworth , Yass.
 He was educated at Murrumbateman Public School and was instrumental in developing the wool industry in the region.
+He started his own sheep stud on Merryville (part of Ravensworth) around 1903.
+He was knighted in 1954.

 The local Ngunnawal language has “murra” meaning “hand”, “murun” meaning “alive”, and “murrin” meaning “man”.
 However, there is no explanation for Bateman although one local wit insists that the town’s name comes from a regular customer ordering rum from a Mr Bateman at the local pub and calling out “More rum, Bateman!”.